eegdude/erp_analysis/README.md

 For more details, see our preprint at ############

-Raw dataset is available at https| //osf.io/yckhm/
+Raw dataset is available at https://osf.io/yckhm/

 ## About this repo
 This branch contains several Jupyter notebooks with complete analysis, used in the preprint.